Rhedir gan School of History, Law and Social Sciences

 Show comprehensive understanding and reasoned legal argument in relation to issues of English & Welsh, and European Union Media Law.

 |GWAITH CWRS||Written assignment||

-Students will complete a 2,500 word essay on topics taken from topics covered in the module.
+Students will complete a 2,500 word assignment from a topic covered in the module.

 Strategaeth addysgu a dysgu

 The module will be taught by means of 44 hours of lectures over the course of one semester.
 Lectures are delivered weekly and are two-hours in length.

 The module requires students to undertake private study in order to prepare for lectures, the midterm essay and final examination.

 Students will be expected to engage with a range of academic sources to demonstrate further research.

 - Llythrennedd - Medrusrwydd mewn darllen ac ysgrifennu drwy amrywiaeth o gyfryngau